Roberto Clemente Jr.: Biography

 In 1997 Clemente accepted an offer to broadcast New York Yankees games on television and radio, becoming a Spanish-language announcer for the Yankees on MSG Network, Telemundo, and WADO.
 WADO inaugurated a weekly talk show with Clemente Jr. as show host in 1997.
 By 1998, Roberto was splitting the duties as Spanish play by play announcer for the New York Yankees and earned three World Series rings with the 1998, 1999 and 2000 teams.
 Clemente added more broadcast duties by joining ESPN Deportes as a sideline reporter for the baseball post season and was part of the ESPN Family for another seven years as a color commentator.
 In 2001, Clemente hosted the Spanish version of MLB's network television show, Baseball Max, and by 2002, was conducting game interviews for ESPN Deportes Radio.
-Also in 2002, he was named honorary chairman for the “'Baseball Assistance Team's (BAT) annual fundraising dinner.
+Also in 2002, he was named honorary chairman for the Baseball Assistance Team's (BAT) annual fundraising dinner.
 He is known for his work with the American Diabetes Association.

 In 2004, Clemente decided to complete his father's fatal trip with supplies.
 He joined forces with Project Club Clemente President Eliezer Rodriguez, but the tsunami in southeast Asia forced them to reschedule after Clemente decided to send the aid to where it was needed.
 In 2005, Clemente hosted a Saturday afternoon show on WFAN in New York City called The Latin Beat.
 This was his first English-language radio job, as he also became the first Latino host in the history of the station.

 In 2013, Roberto became a member of the board for The National Hispanic Health Foundation because of his work in the forefront of new brain technology.
 He is currently the Ambassador for RC21x.
 Clemente was selected to serve as commissioner of President George W. Bush's South Lawn tee-ball League.
 He co-hosted the tee-ball tournament at Gracie Mansion with NYC Mayor Michael Bloomberg from 2006 to 2013.

+In 2024, Roberto endorsed the republican candidate Donald Trump for President of the United States.